angryj/CS122B-spring21-t148/README.md

 | Case 4: HTTP/10 threads/No connection pooling  | ![](path to image in img/)   | 236                        | 144.78                              | 144.26                    |

 - #Analysis: Cases 1-4
+    Case 1: As the control for these cases, case 1 serves as the baseline for comparing all the cases in the single-instance test plan.
+As a base, we have about 107 ms average query time.
+    Case 2: With multithreading, we find that the TS and TJ values have increased substantially, however, this may be largely due to the way we implemented connection pooling, which added a 100ms delay.
+    Case 3: As with Case 2, multithreading reduces the overall speed of queries.
+However, this is exacerbated by the fact that requests from the HTTPS protocol thake much longer than HTTP protocols.
+    Case 4:

 | **Scaled Version Test Plan**                   | **Graph Results Screenshot** | **Average Query Time(ms)** | **Average Search Servlet Time(ms)** | **Average JDBC Time(ms)** |
 |------------------------------------------------|------------------------------|----------------------------|-------------------------------------|---------------------------
 | Case 1: HTTP/1 thread                          | ![](path to image in img/)   | 110                        | 22.02                               | 21.74                     |
 | Case 2: HTTP/10 threads                        | ![](path to image in img/)   | 144                        | 54.43                               | 54.22                     |
 | Case 3: HTTP/10 threads/No connection pooling  | ![](path to image in img/)   | 147                        | 87.38                               | 87.00                     |

+- #Analysis: Cases 1-3